HectiqAI/hectiqai.github.io/_posts/2020-02-16-voxmedia-collab.md

         </p>
         <blockquote class="blockquote mb-7 mt-7">
           <p class="h2 mb-0 text-center text-primary-desat">
-            “As a content provider, the beauty of this approach is that the deep learning models are powered by your own content. ”
+            “ As a content provider, the beauty of this approach is that the deep learning models are powered by your own content. ”
           </p>
         </blockquote>
 				<p>
 					We can illustrate this task using a classic example.
 You have a restaurant and a new client comes in.
 You have essentially two ways to know more about him.
-You can track him everywhere and note every restaurants he visited in the last months.
+You can track him everywhere and note every restaurant he visited in the last months.
 This would be quite creepy and equivalent of using a third-party cookie.
 Or you can use the first-party data approach and keep track of what he ordered and liked the last time he visited your own restaurant.
 If you have a deep understanding of all the meals served in your restaurant, you can do a pretty good job of predicting his interests.
 You can even add up other variables like the day and hour of the week the client was here to polish it.
 				</p>
         <p>
           As a content provider, the beauty of this approach is that the deep learning models are powered by your own content.
 As the amount of content increases in volume and diversity, the more refined your knowledge of your audience will be.